 Please view the Student Hiring Google Form Process Guide for help getting started.

-As we quickly approach the end of the Fall semester, now is the time to review your needs for student employment during the Spring semester.
-If you are renewing any existing student employee assignments that had an end date at the completion of the Fall semester, sEDFs must be submitted by December 4, 2020.
-If your student employee has been hired for the entire Academic Year, then no additional paperwork is needed at this time.
+As we approach the end of each semester, department hiring managers should review their needs for student employment during next semester.
+If you are renewing any existing student employee assignments that had an end date at the completion of this semester, student hiring requests must be submitted using the Student EDF Google Form in advance of their assignment end date.
+If your student employee has been hired already with an end date beyond this semester, then no additional paperwork is needed at this time.